お客様の素早い設計とより早い製品化を実現する、技術情報と専門知識をご紹介します。

 NXP offers a complimentary toolchain called MCUXpresso IDE.

-Want to use a different toolchain?.
+Want to use a different toolchain?
 No problem!
-MCUXpresso SDK connectivity stack software also supports IAR.
+MCUXpresso SDK connectivity stack software also supports IAR .

 Something went wrong!
 Please try again.

-The MCUXpresso Config Tool is an integrated suite of configuration tools that guides users in creating new MCUXpresso SDK projects, and also provides pin and clock tools to generate initialization C code for custom board support.
+The MCUXpresso Config Tools is an integrated suite of configuration tools that guides users in creating new MCUXpresso SDK projects, and also provides pin and clock tools to generate initialization C code for custom board support.

 Something went wrong!
 Please try again.